PDF download Download Article Listen to Podcast

-Culinary content creator Ian Heydecke goes over the real reasons why the “N” is black in Nutella
+Culinary expert Ian Heydecke goes over the real reasons why the “N” is black in Nutella

 Nutella is one of the most popular products around the world today.
 But what most people want to know these days is, why is the “N” in Nutella black while the rest of it is red?
-We’re here to share everything you’ve ever wanted to know about the history of the Nutella logo, how it got that way, and why it’s the recent focus of multiple social media posts and memes.
+We’re here to share everything you’ve ever wanted to know about the history of the Nutella logo, how it got that way, and why it’s the recent focus of multiple social media posts and memes, with insights from culinary expert Ian Heydecke.
 We’ll also address the age-old question—is it pronounced NUH-tella or NEW-tella?

 Why is “N” the only black letter in Nutella?

-Culinary content creator Ian Heydecke says the black “N” in the red Nutella logo originated due to trademark issues.
+Culinary expert Ian Heydecke says the black “N” in the red Nutella logo originated due to trademark issues.
 In 1965, Nutella’s parent company changed the name from SuperCrema to Nutella.
 To distinguish the logo from a similar brand, the “N” was made black, which also helped increase brand recognition.

 Section 1 of 3: